 The President and his designee will attend National Troopers Coalition Conferences.
 If the President is unable to attend, he will appoint a director to replace him.
 The Association will pay for lodging, meals, transportation, and other actual expenses.
 Each Director attending will be paid a daily stipend for each meeting day attended at an NTC Conference and also paid a stipend for no more than two travel days to attend an NTC Conference. (amended 1.20.98; 1.6.17)

-Retirement Badges and Membership Cards
+Retirement Badges

 The ISTA shall issue a retirement badge at no cost to the member of the ISTA, who vests after 22 years of service or retire on an accidental disability retirement, an ordinary disability retirement or a regular service retirement.
 (9.24.80; 6.2.94; 4.27.06)